 Prospective adopters often worry that because they have had some depression in their lives at some point, this may prevent them from becoming adopters.
 This is not the case.
 The Adoption Medical Advisor will look at each case individually and sympathetically in light of your history.

 At its most basic, the Adoption Medical Advisor is looking for you to be fit and well enough to see a child through to adulthood from the point of adoption.
 The Medical Report will also look at your lifestyle, including alcohol consumption, smoking/vaping and obesity; they are looking to be reassured that you have an active and healthy lifestyle.

 We ask for at least four personal references which need to be:

 - people who have known you over five years, individually and as a couple

 - people who have seen you interacting with children

-- two of the references needs to be from family members.
-The remaining two must be from people who are not related to you.
+- one of the references need to be from a family member.
+The remaining three must be from people who are not related to you

 These referees need to be happy to complete a written reference as soon as they are asked to, and they will be interviewed face-to-face or online at some point by a social worker.